Jake Burger Player Props: Marlins vs. Yankees

-The Miami Marlins and Jake Burger (.417 slugging percentage over his past 10 games, including one homer), battle starting pitcher Michael King and the New York Yankees at LoanDepot park, Saturday at 4:10 PM ET.
+Jake Burger -- hitting .278 in his past 10 games -- will be in action for the Miami Marlins versus the New York Yankees, with Gerrit Cole on the hill, on August 13 at 1:40 PM ET.

-He racked up two extra-base hits in his previous game (2-for-4 with two doubles and two RBI) against the Yankees.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Yankees.

 Jake Burger Game Info & Props vs. the Yankees